projectodd/openwhisk-openshift/README.md

     oc new-project openwhisk
     oc process -f https://git.io/openwhisk-template | oc create -f -

+### Testing local changes

+If you'd like to test local changes you make to upstream OpenWhisk, e.g. the controller or invoker, first ensure you're using minishift's docker repo:

+    eval $(minishift docker-env)

+Then when you build the OW images, override the prefix and tag:

+    ./gradlew distDocker -PdockerImagePrefix=openwhisk -PdockerImageTag=whatever

+The `openwhisk` prefix matters, because it's expected by our template.
+The `whatever` tag doesn't matter, because it's simply passed as a parameter to the template to identify the image you just built:

+    oc process -f template.yml OPENWHISK_VERSION=whatever | oc create -f -

+Once everything is running, your *build-test-debug* cycle will require deleting the relevant pod, e.g. `controller-0` or `invoker-0`, after running your `distDocker` task, e.g. `core:controller:distDocker` or `core:invoker:distDocker`.
+This will trigger the corresponding deployment to create a new pod using your new image.

+    oc delete pod invoker-0

+Allow some time for the components to cleanly shutdown and rediscover themselves, of course.
+And while you're waiting, consider coming up with some good unit tests instead. ;)

 ## Shutting down the cluster

 All of the OpenWhisk resources can be shutdown gracefully using the